UACSc343Spring2021/assignments/HA3.md

 justified.

-Each element of the design rationale is graded on thoroughness, with maximum points for a rationale that explains both functionality and presentation nand uses multiple forms of evidence (e.g., beyond design principles only).
+Each element of the design rationale is graded on thoroughness, with maximum points for a rationale that explains both functionality and presentation and uses multiple forms of evidence (e.g., beyond design principles only).